shibasis0801/rn-batcave/README.md

 2. Bidirectional interop with web (typescript)
 3. Bidirectional interop with ios (swift)
 4. Allow optional compatibility with no-op functions ( Example: adopt something first in android then web then ios  )

-Native Modules

-BifrostJSI -> Interface React with C++ using BifrostPlatform

-BifrostPlatform -> Interface C++ with BifrostJNI / BifrostObjC depending on Platform

-BifrostJNI -> Interface C++ with Android
-BifrostObjC -> Interface C++ with ObjC

-Later
-BifrostWASM -> Interface C++ with Web
-BifrostTS ->